 - Use the order form attached to your prescription, tick the items you require and send it through the post enclosing a SAE if you require your prescription posting back to you.

-- Alternatively you can order your prescription online via the link at the top of this page, or by filling in a form at reception.
-Once registered simply click on the link and follow the instructions.
+- Order online via the link at the top of this page, once registered simply click on the link and follow the instructions.

 For more information please click here.

-Please give 5 working days notice (this is from the day that we receive your request and does not include weekends.)
+Please allow 5 working days from the day that we receive your request (weekends not included)

 In England, around 90% of prescription items are dispensed free.
 This includes exemptions from charging for those on low incomes, such as: